reef-technologies/handbook/README.md

 Please install it and then accept the invitation received on your email address.

 The application can be downloaded from here: [Hubstaff Tracker](https://app.hubstaff.com/download)

+### Why do we use a time tracker

+There are quite a few reasons!

+#### So that we know how much you should be paid

+We all have hourly rates

+#### So that we know how much we should charge the customer

+You may log some time to `INTERNAL / *`, which is paid by the company and not by a customer

+#### So that we know how much we should charge which customer

+Assuming that you somehow logged zero time to `INTERNAL / *`, when you work on multiple projects, we want to know how much time was worked for which customer so that we can bill them for it appropriately).
+Billing a customer inaccurately goes against a foundation of the company ("happy customers", see above).

+#### It can save you

+Sometimes the work doesn't go as well as it should for an amount of time that cannot be ignored.
+If you have logs from the tracker that clearly show you've been working on it, then it's a good thing.
+Customer doesn't see how we work, so if there are no results, it is difficult to say whether someone is working hard but is working through a challenge, or whether somoene is not trying hard enough.
+As of writing this, the number of times when tracker was instrumental in such doubtful situation is: **4**.

+#### It is becoming an industry standard

+We don't really have a choice, it's going to happen whether we want it or not.

 # Configuring the environment